Predicting the X-ray flux of evolved pulsar wind nebulae based on VHE gamma-ray observations: The Model

 As a second application of the model, we investigate the contribution of leptons from different injection epochs to the current photon SED, as shown in \mbox{Fig.~\ref{fig:contribution}} for our generic PWN.
 Summing up the SEDs from leptons of all epochs results in the emission visible today.
-The modeling shows that mainly the youngest leptons account for the X-ray emission while we observe the injection history of the pulsar in \vheg s.
+The modeling shows that mainly the youngest, most recently injected leptons produce the X-ray emission while we observe the injection history of the pulsar in \vheg s.
 This can be understood as the energy of the leptons causing the synchrotron radiation in the considered X-ray regime is higher than the energy of the leptons causing the \vheg\ emission via IC scattering \citep{deJager2009}.
 Numerous highly energetic leptons are present in young populations.
-For older populations the number of highly energetic leptons has been reduced significantly by cooling processes (mainly synchrotron radiation), which are especially efficient at high energies \citep[see e.g.][]{Blumenthal1970}.
+For older populations the number of highly energetic leptons has been reduced significantly by cooling processes because synchrotron and escape losses are very efficient at high energies.
 Thus, for the older populations the synchrotron peak is shifted to lower energies, out of the observational X-ray range.